Currently we are working hard to design the most suitable route for you. As soon as we have confirmed locations, we will update this page immediately.

 The final tracks and the GPS files will be available by beginning of June.

-The welcome ceremony and a short tour briefing is the traditional opening of the GBI Europe tour.
-After that the participants start their tour with their teams.
+The welcome ceremony and a short tour briefing traditionally opens a GBI Europe tour.
+After that the participants start the tour within their teams.
 The first day is ideal for warming up.
-After we left the metropolian area of Milan, we will cycle on flat ground through the Po Valley.
-Later we will reach the mountain ranges of northern Italy, but only Track 2 will face some challenging climbs by detouring into the lombardic hills.
+After we left the metropolian area of Milan to the east, we will cycle on flat ground through the Po Valley.
+To the left we can see the Italian Alps in the distance, but track 1 will not touch them.
+Our destination Montichiari is located about 10 km southwest of Lake Garda.

 Day 4: Trento (IT) - Brixen (IT)